cocos/cocos-docs/en/editor/publish/build-guide.md

 #### config.json

-Each Bundle resource package has a `config.json`, which records basic information such as resources and scripts for the entire `Bundle`, which will directly affect the loading of the `Bundle` package.
+Each Bundle asset package has a `config.json`, which records basic information such as assets and scripts for the entire `Bundle`, which will directly affect the loading of the `Bundle` package.

 The description of the `config.json` configuration is as follows: